-John Bwarie launched Stratiscope in 2013 after working with communities and leaders for more than a decade for the Los Angeles City Council and Mayor, followed by three years with the U.S. Geological Survey, the federal science agency.
-He came to discover that the most important parts of working for elected officials and government agencies were building community and solving the challenges they might face.
+John Bwarie launched Stratiscope in 2013 after working with communities and leaders for more than a decade with the Los Angeles City Council and Mayor’s office, followed by three years with the U.S. Geological Survey.
+In that time he came to discover that the most important aspects of working for elected officials and government agencies were building community and solving the challenges they might face.

 Stratiscope’s first years were rooted in principles of building resilience and working with scientists and engineers, particularly around earthquakes.
-In an early engagement, we created the Southern California Disaster Risk Reduction Initiative—developing the concept, convening the leaders, and releasing the subsequent Strengthening SoCal Report.
-Featured in the LA Times, this document still serves as a guiding document for work being done in the region.
+In an early engagement, we created the Southern California Disaster Risk Reduction Initiative—developing the concept, convening the leaders, and releasing the subsequent Strengthening SoCal Report, which still serves as a guiding document in the region.

 Other early work included strategic community engagement work with The Natural Hazards Center University of Colorado at Boulder, the American Geophysical Union’s Thriving Earth Exchange (TEX), and the Structural Engineers Association of Southern California.

 We have also focused on good governance, having been asked to take the helm of the San Fernando Valley Council of Governments.
 Simultaneously, we demonstrated our ability to develop a nationwide community impact and engagement program through our work with Lucky’s Market.

 Directing our attentions locally, we formed the City Impact Lab in 2014 to focus the community building and engagement efforts of those working to effect specific, positive changes in Los Angeles.
 (When the pandemic hit, we moved City Impact Lab online—and the conversations have been no less energetic and engaging.)